salmansohailuk-sudo/CRUD-Application-Python-AutoScaling-AWS-EC2-LoadBalancer-Monitoring/README.md

 # CRUD-Application-Python-AutoScaling-AWS-EC2-LoadBalancer-Monitoring

+**Any issues, see below Knowledge Base and Trouble Shooting Steps or contact me eMail: salmansohailuk@gmail.com Mobile Uk + 447356261997.**

 a production-grade Flask CRUD application on EC2 instances behind an Application Load Balancer.
 The app runs with Gunicorn, Nginx acts as a reverse proxy, RDS

 MySQL stores persistent data, and Auto Scaling ensures high availability and scalability.